Skip to main content

 Then, through lunch with a colleague, I had the opportunity to work on a project on the liberation of Holland by Canadians in the Second World War.

 One of the objectives was to engage the Dutch community by gathering stories and artifacts.
 Naturally I turned to my own family first.
-Both sets of my grandparents had long been gone, so I started with my parents.
-I asked if they had anything that my grandparents had brought with them from Holland.
+Both sets of my grandparents had long been gone, so I asked my parents if they had anything that my grandparents had brought with them from Holland.

 The cigarette holder was round, with a miniature diamond design punched in the outer casing, and ornamental silver on the top of it.
 The pitcher was less intricate and even a little crude in design.
 The photo at the top shows both the brass pitcher and the cigarette holder.